hlaforce99/DNABind/README.md

 # DNABind: DNA/RNA-Ligand Binding Free Energy Pipeline

 This pipeline estimates the binding free energy of a small molecule ligand to a DNA or RNA target using OpenMM molecular dynamics and a population-based estimator (with deeptime and MDTraj).
-It’s fully automated and reproducible: just provide a PDB ID and ligand residue name.
+It's fully automated and reproducible: just provide a PDB ID and ligand residue name.

 ---